 Horsepower Calculator

-Calculate horsepower from torque and RPM, calculate torque from HP and RPM, convert between HP, kW, and watts with step-by-step solutions.
+Calculate horsepower from torque and RPM, find torque from HP, or convert between HP, kW, and watts.
+Free, fast, and easy to use.

 Result